Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 - The sector has made progress in addressing higher-level skills needs with degree apprenticeships and other initiatives but a risk to momentum exists as businesses respond to the challenges of the day.
 Apprenticeships programmes have been significantly disrupted and we have rapidly created alternative learning models including moving study blocks, where students develop skills in the laboratories and food factory to online delivery which has required significant creativity.
 More of our teaching will now be on-line and we will respond as new technologies are introduced at pace and commercial astuteness, resilience and creativity become increasingly important attributes alongside technical and scientific skills needed by students.

 - Changing priorities for innovation makes it difficult to know where to focus expertise and resources.
 Automation and robotics are a certainty and the rising costs of logistics will drive innovation in storage, shelf-life and supply chain efficiencies.

 Three forecasts for the sector

 - The sector will take advantage of the current climate to address its skills shortages.
-Much of the sector remains in growth and able to offer high productivity jobs to attract new talent whilst competition from other sectors is reduced.
+Much of the sector remains in growth and ability to offer high productivity jobs to attract new talent whilst competition from other sectors is reduced.
 Positive media coverage has brought the industry to the attention of a wider audience.
-If used effectively this will aid recruitment whilst uncertainties over full-time university study will increase the pool of well qualified young people and ‘home-grown’ talent seeking degree apprenticeships opportunities within the sector.
+If used effectively this will aid recruitment whilst uncertainties over full-time university study will increase the pool of well-qualified young people and ‘home-grown’ talent seeking degree apprenticeships opportunities within the sector.

 - Businesses will increasingly invest in building relationships with local schools, universities and communities as a key recruitment strategy.
 The University sponsors five academies in South Lincolnshire educating over 2000 young people and the food industry is promoted with support from local employers.